michael-kricheldorf/flare-forecast.github.io-wiki/FLARE-OpenWhisk-setup-on-Jetstream2.md

 # Connect to flare_openwhisk instance (using SSH)

 Once your instance is up and running, it will show "Ready" in the Jetstream2 Exosphere GUI.
 Click on it to show the public IP address (e.g. 149.165.xxx.yyy - we'll refer to it as PubIP).
-Use your ssh key to log in:
+Use your ssh key to log in and set an initial firewall that allows SSH, HTTP, and HTTPS only:

 ```
 ssh -i your_private_key ubuntu@Pub_IP
+sudo ufw allow 22/tcp
+sudo ufw allow http
+sudo ufw allow https
+sudo ufw enable
 ```

 # Initial configuration of flare_openwhisk (using terminal+ssh)